• Skip to primary navigation

 Mixing Wet Ingredients

-2. Add Sugar Powder to mashed Bananas and mix those properly using a fork or spoon.
+• Add powdered sugar to the smashed bananas and mix well with a fork or spoon.

-3. Now the Mixture is ready for baking.
+• Now the mix is ready to bake.

 Baking Whole Wheat Banana Bread